stormasm/spanish/top/top24.md

 I was entirely happy.

 Perhaps we feel like that when we die
-and become a part of something bigger than us
+and become a part of a bigger picture